 Should You Water Your Lawn In The Winter

-If you are curious about winter lawn care, we can help.
-Keep reading to find out more about caring for your grass in the cooler months and if you should water your lawn in the winter.
+If you are curious about winter lawn care and keeping your lawn healthy, we can help.
+Keep reading to find out more about caring for your grass in the cooler months and if you should water your lawn, trees, and shrubs in the winter.

 Understanding Grass Roots